jamieanderson7005/TORCS/README.md

 Please also ensure you install Ollama from this link:<br>
 https://ollama.com/download

-And install the model specifially from this link by running this line in your terminal:<br>
+And install the model specifially from this link: https://ollama.com/library/granite4:3b

-https://ollama.com/library/granite4:3b
+Then run this line in your terminal to pull the model to ollama: ollama run granite4:3b

 **Download Ollama for MacOS:**<br>
 https://ollama.com/download